 Saalachtal Canoe Days

-German championship in Wildwater-Canoe slalom
+German cup in Wildwater-Canoe slalom

-A mammoth programme with Olympic champions, World champions, European champions and German champions: from Hamburg to Rosenheim - nearly 30 German clubs are sending their athletes to the start.
+From Hamburg to Rosenheim - nearly 30 German clubs are sending their athletes to the start.
 There are outstanding competitions on offer again and many fans love to watch one of these spectacular events on the natural course.
 Helmut Bär & Willi Rogler are responsible for the organization once again, guaranteeing a seamless operation together with their team.
 There is sure to be enough water because there is a lot of meltwater after the very snowy winter, making the Saalach swell to a wild river.

 What else you should know ...